ministryofjustice/find-moj-data-user-guide/source/documentation/ingestion/cadet-registration.md

 - Find MoJ Data is integrated with the Create a Derived Table service (CaDeT).
 - DBT models are represented by tables in Find MoJ Data.
 - To add a model created in CaDeT to Find MoJ Data, add the tag `dc_display_in_catalog` to that model.
 - To add an owner to a model in Find MoJ Data, add the `dc_owner` metadata item to that model.
+This is the data owner of the data held within the model.
+- Other metadata fields relevant to Find MoJ Data are:
+  - `dc_slack_channel_name`: A slack channel name to contact about the data
+  - `dc_slack_channel_url`: A slack channel url to contact about the data
+  - `dc_where_to_access_dataset`
 - Domain and database for a DBT model will be inferred from CaDeT file structure.

 For example, in the `dbt_project.yml` file: